reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

 - **location** (required): a place location
 - **duration** (required): service (operational) time to serve task here
 - **times** (optional): time windows
+- **tag** (optional): a job place tag which will be returned within job's activity in result solution.

 Multiple places on single task can help model variable job location, e.g. visit customer at different location depending on time of the day.